 Here is how to find these product versions:

 Normally, you can get the CentreStack version (aka. build number) from the web portal's login page.

 However, some clients prefer to hide the build number from the login page for enhanced security/anonymity.
 If you don't see the build number on the login page, you can get the build number by right-clicking and inspecting the properties of portal component's DLL file.
 Navigate to the CentreStack installation directory on the server and inspect the DLL's properties of (c:\Program Files (x86)\Gladinet Cloud Entreprise\portal\bin\GladinetPayFlow.dll).
 The CentreStack build is the File Version or Product Version.

-Finally, if you have access to the Cluster Administration, you can also see the CentreStack version under Cluster Control Panel->Worker Nodes.
+If you don't have access to the CentreStack server, but have access to the Cluster Administration web portal, you can also see the CentreStack version under Cluster Control Panel->Worker Nodes.

 - Desktop Client version

 The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray, then open the Management Console from the Options Menu.
 On a Mac machine, the cloud drive icon is on the top of the screen, next to the system time.
 Either send us a screenshot of the management console, or copy all the text in the Device Info box.

 Like the Windows Client, you can open the Server Agent's Web Management Console in order to see the Device Client Version.
 There should be a shortcut to the management console from the Windows Server Charms screen.
 Either send us a screenshot of the management console, or copy all the text in the Device Info box.

 The OS type reported in the Device Info box of the Management Console is often enough, but sometimes we need to know a more detailed version of the OS.
 In Windows, you can press the Windows Key + R (to run a command), and type "winver" without quotes in the run box.
 Send us a screenshot of the About Windows box.